Policy and Procedure Name:

 claim note requirements; and

-follow any other specific instructions for claim notes included in this
+other specific instructions for claim notes included in this procedure.

-receipt of a new claim, claims services staff shall review the claim to
+a new claim, claims services staff shall review the claim to determine:

 a.
 If BWC’s